MSWagner/teensy-tools/README.txt

-This is an open project in development, which aim is to create an example for Teensy Audio TDM using ICS-52000 microphones.
+This is an open project in development, whose aim is to create an example for Teensy Audio TDM using ICS-52000 microphones.

 Hardware used:
 1x Teensy 3.6